Current as of April 19, 2021

 - Celebrate reading.
-The Department of Defense Education Activity joins the National Education Association and schools across the nation in celebrating Read Across America year-round.
-Check out the campaign’s tools and resources to help your child read, experience its joy and feel valued and welcome.
+Join the National Education Association and schools across the nation in celebrating Read Across America.
+Check out the campaign’s Celebrate All Year tips and resources to help your child experience the joy of reading year-round.

 - Take advantage of remote learning opportunities.
-Nonprofit and other educational organizations are offering free resources, such as instructional videos, live streams and webinars, that parents and students can use during school closures.
+Nonprofit and other educational organizations are offering free resources, such as instructional videos, live streams and webinars.
+Check out these Sesame Street learning and working at home ideas for preschoolers.

 Tap resources in the arts, sciences and more

 - Explore these U.S. Department of Education resources for learning at home.
 Activities include virtual field trips to the National Energy Labs, interactive lessons from NASA, a STEM video library from the Department of Defense, history presentations from Library of Congress and much more.

 - Serve up science lessons.
 Turn to the Morale, Welfare and Recreation Digital Library for resources including ScienceFlix, which offers more than 50 complete units of study with thousands of science-related assets.
 It uses hands-on projects, videos, interactive features and more to give children and teens a better understanding of science concepts and ideas.

 - DODEA’s comprehensive Parent Resources page is an asset to every family, even if your child doesn’t attend a DODEA school.
 You will find links to a wide variety of activities for children of all ages.

 - Get homework and tutoring help.
 Tutor.com for U.S. military families provides on-demand, online tutoring and homework help at no cost to eligible service members, civilian personnel and their dependents.
 With live, expert tutors available 24/7, military-connected students can receive academic help at their moment of need — anywhere they have an internet connection.